eyos-ias/eyos-ias/README.md

 <p align="left"> <a href="https://twitter.com/eyos_ias" target="blank"><img src="https://img.shields.io/twitter/follow/eyos_ias?logo=twitter&style=for-the-badge" alt="eyos_ias" /></a> </p>

+<h2>About me </h2>
+<p>I am a web and mobile app developer with experience in building user-friendly and engaging applications.
+I have a passion for technology and enjoy solving complex problems with creative solutions.
+In my free time, I like to experiment with new technologies and learn about the latest trends in the field.
+Let's connect and collaborate on exciting projects!</p>

 - 🔭 I’m currently working on [spotify at home](https://github.com/eyos02/spotify-at-home)

 - 🌱 I’m currently learning **SvelteKit**